quinneden/nl-slide-deck/slides.md

 </style>

 <!--
 Here's where I apply first principles.
 The problem: I need to create a bootable disk image with a specific filesystem layout, but I can't just run `mkfs.btrfs` or `mkfs.ext4` on the host machine.
-The Nix build environment is sandboxed and doesn't allow mounting filesystems or accessing block devices directly.
-The tooling for `ext4` allows for specifying the offset of the partition, but `btrfs` doesn't.
+The Nix build environment is sandboxed and doesn't allow mounting filesystems or accessing block devices directly, not to mention I was also developing on a Mac.
+However, the `mkfs.btrfs` tool doesn't allow specifying the offset of the partition, like `mkfs.ext4` does.
 This means we need access to virtual block devices to mount the partitions in order to create the filesystems.

-First, outside the VM, I use `nixos-install` to populate a directory as a 'staging root' of the final operating system.
-This way we only need to run the command once for both image variants, and it allows us to set file modification times deterministically.
-This directory contains the full NixOS closure, which we will later copy into the disk image.
+First, outside the VM, we use `nixos-install` to populate a directory as a 'staging root' of the NixOS system.
+This way we only need to run the command once for both image variants, and it allows us to set file modification times deterministically when copied into the image later on.

 Second, a QEMU virtual machine is booted.
-Nix handles the magic of spinning up the VM and passing in the staging root and disk image.
-Inside this hermetic Linux environment, the filesystems are created, then the staging root is copied into the newly formatted root filesystems.
+Nix handles spinning up the VM and passing in the staging root and disk image.
+Inside this hermetic Linux environment, the filesystems are created.
+Then, after leaving the VM, the staging root is copied into the newly formatted root filesystems.
+This uses cptofs to deterministically copy to staging root into to root filesystem on the image.
+Then, a second VM is booted which mounts the two partitions and runs `nixos-enter` and `switch-to-configuration` to activate the NixOS installation.
 -->

 ---